 In business, clear and direct communication is essential.
 It can help you and your team set measurable results, as well as build trust between you and your clients.
 Buzzwords inhibit this direct communication as they're often vague or so overused that they've lost meaning.
 Some are so commonly used that we forget they're buzzwords.
 Others are so terrible they make us cringe.
 Over-utilizing these terms ends up being poor business etiquette at best and a potential career liability at worst.

 To point out how ridiculous buzzwords are, GetVoIP created this infographic on 25 of the most irritating business buzzwords.
 They also included how much the word's usage has increased in print over the past 30 years.
 Can you believe knowledge transfer's use has increased 1077% or that take offline's use has increased 1579%?
-Read on to explore the rest of the buzzwords!
+Read this business infographic to explore the rest of these overused buzzwords!

 Of course, countless words can be added to the list: